huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

 > It denotes the type of kernel functions.
-Now **ACFlow.jl** supports three types of kernel functions.
+Now **ACFlow** supports three types of kernel functions.
 They are:
 >
 > * fermi
 > * boson